-A brief that plays with convention; a brief that challenges expectations; a brief that does not feel very serious.
+A brief that plays with convention; one that challenges expectations; or that does not feel very serious.

 The false brief

-I have taken the easy path here by characterising the briefs rather than the people that write them – the narrative rather than the narrator.
+I have taken the easy path here by characterising unreliable briefs rather than the people that write them.
+In other words, I’m focusing on the narrative rather than the narrator.
 Either way, the role of the designer is to play literary critic with the design briefs and their authors to try and discover the deeper narrative of what is needed.

 For more of my writing on design and idea generation check out the Chapter 2 of Conceptual Design of Buildings, published by the IStructE.